Best Consignment Stores in Chicago That Pick Up (2026)

 4. Commission Rates and Fee Structure

 Understand exactly what you're paying.
-Some services charge upfront fees regardless of whether your items sell.
+Some services charge fees regardless of whether your items sell.
 Some have hidden costs for photography, listing, or pickup.
 The cleanest model is pure commission: the service makes money only when you make money.
-No upfront cost means the service is incentivized to actually sell your items at good prices, not just collect fees.
+No cost means the service is incentivized to actually sell your items at good prices, not just collect fees.

 5. Communication